-MS. BETTY ROURKE: My sister was murdered in 1980.
-So, being 37 years ago, it took me three weeks to prepare and to re-live my sister's life right from when she was born, and I want to read it, because I won't remember anything.
+MS. BETTY ROURKE: My sister was murdered in 16 1980.
+So, being 37 years ago, it took me three weeks to 17 prepare and to re-live my sister's life right from when she 18 was born, and I want to read it, because I won't remember 19 anything.
 So, I'm sad today.
 This is my sister's story.

-My little sister Jennifer.
-My little sisters, Jennifer and Jeannette, were twins.
-They were born when I was nine years old.
-Jennifer's twin sister, Jeannette, died from pneumonia at nine months.
-Jennifer also became ill with pneumonia after Jeannette died.
-She spent a year in the hospital.
+20 My little sister Jennifer.
+My little 21 sisters, Jennifer and Jeannette, were twins.
+They were born 22 when I was nine years old.
+Jennifer's twin sister, 23 Jeannette, died from pneumonia at nine months.
+Jennifer 24 also became ill with pneumonia after Jeannette died.
+She 25 spent a year in the hospital.
 Our mom was working, so my elder sister Violet and I helped care for her.
-Violet 1 2 remembers -- I just spoke to my sister Violet a couple of days ago.
+Violet remembers -- I just spoke to my sister Violet a couple of days ago.
 She asked me to make sure that I tell this.
-So, 3 my sister Violet remembers taking our little sister to the 4 5 park.
+So, my sister Violet remembers taking our little sister to the park.
 My little sister would sometimes look up in the sky and say, "Look, my sister is an angel.
-I can see her flying 6 around."
-7
+I can see her flying around."

-Through the years, our relationship grew stronger.
+8 Through the years, our relationship grew 9 stronger.
 We had such fun together.
-She was not only my little sister but my best friend, and she became like my first child, my daughter.
+She was not only my 10 little sister but my best friend, and she became like my 11 first child, my daughter.
 We shared many things together.
-She shared a lot of things with me, including her loneliness for her twin.
-She had a desire to always buy the same kind of top but in a different colour.
+12 She shared a lot of things with me, including her loneliness 13 for her twin.
+She had a desire to always buy the same kind 14 of top but in a different colour.

-About six months before she died, I heard her crying uncontrollably.
-I tried to console her, but she said that I wouldn't understand because she didn't understand either.
+15 About six months before she died, I heard her crying uncontrollably.
+I tried to console her, but she said 16 17 that I wouldn't understand because she didn't understand either.
 This is our young life.
-We lived in a Métis community.
-As far back as I can remember, we lived in fear of our oldest brother.
-When he drank, he would come home and abuse our dad.
+We lived in a Métis 18 community.
+As far back as I can remember, we lived in fear 19 of our oldest brother.
+When he drank, he would come home 20 21 and abuse our dad.
 My mother would take us out in the bushes to hide and protect us.

-One night, before mom could get us out of the house, my brother came by.
-He went towards the bed.
-Our mom and dad and the twins were laying.
-He threw a punch, and dad moved out of the way.
-My brother almost hit baby 1 2 Jeannette.
+22 and dad moved out of the way.
+My brother almost hit baby Jeannette.
 She was already ill, but mom bundled her up, and Jennifer as well, and all of us.
-She took us out in the 3 colder winter night.
-My sister and I, we were talking on 4 5 the phone, I told you a couple of days ago, and we both agreed.
-We think this is when our sister Jeannette caught a 6 7 chill.
+She took us out in the colder winter night.
+My sister and I, we were talking on the phone, I told you a couple of days ago, and we both agreed.
+We think this is when our sister Jeannette caught a chill.
 She died shortly after.